JacopoCarlon/JC_tree_Rust_Project/README.md

-During the development of this leanring project, I was inspired by, and used code from :
+During the development of this leanring project, I was inspired by, and used/modified code from :
 - https://www.georgevreilly.com/blog/2023/01/23/TreeInRust1WalkDirectories.html
 - https://www.georgevreilly.com/blog/2023/01/24/TreeInRust2PrintingTrees.html
 - https://github.com/alexanderwe/rs-tree